jieunjeong09/RNAseq-limma/README.md

 **2** The analytical workflow

-`mrna.jieun.R` finds direrential genes using edgeR, voom and limma, finds significant biological processes.
+`mrna.jieun.R` finds differential genes using edgeR, voom and limma, finds significant biological processes.
 This vignette is meant to present completely initial processing, and thus it has chunks with downloads and making data tables.